ardalanr/IsaacLab-to-Go2-Locomotion/README.md

 ```
 Replace `eth0` with your own network interface address.
 According to the messages shown in terminal, press `Enter` for several times and the communication between LCM and unitree_sdk2 will set up.

-This command will automatically shut down Unitree sport_mode Service and set the robot to LOW-LEVEL.
+This command will automatically shut down the Unitree sport_mode Service and set the robot to LOW-LEVEL.
 Please make sure This will Go2 is hung up or lie on the ground.

+**At this point, no sport mode service should be enabled.**

 ### Load and run policy